OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 <img src="https://github.com/OzzyGoylusun/Python.-Identifying-Patterns-and-Visualising-Nobel-Prize-Winners/blob/main/Visuals/NP%20Peace%20Award%20Distribution%20per%20Age%2C%20Gender%20and%20Decade.png" alt="Peace Winners per Age, Gender and Decade" width="1000">
 </p>

-On the other hand, the **Economics** category has experienced the oldest age range of Nobel Prize winners, along with one of the lowest **female-male** ratio.
+On the other hand, the **Economics** category has experienced the oldest age range of Nobel Prize winners, along with having one of the lowest **female-male** ratios.

 For instance, once again statistically speaking, except for the French-American economist, Esther Duflo, there is no scientists/academics up to date **who are younger than 50 years old** and have yet been awarded a Nobel in this field.